Yoav666s/dnd-wiki/collections/_classes/nornfeld/warlock/the-forgotten.md

 | 5th         | [[!Dominate Person]], [[!Seeming]]             |

 # Possession
 Starting at 1st level, your patron infuses with your body.
-As a bonus action, you can allow him to possess you.
-For one minute, you gain a flying speed of 60 feet and can cast [[Fog Cloud]] and [[Scorching Ray]] at second level as an action for the duration, without spending spell slots.
+As a bonus action, you can allow him to possess you, creating a [[fog cloud]] centered on yourself (even if you don't know this spell and without expending a spell slot).
+For one minute, you gain a flying speed of 60 feet and can cast [[Scorching Ray]] at second level as an action for the duration, without expending spell slots.
 After this ends, you gain one level of exhaustion.

 Once you use this feature, you can’t use it again until you finish a short or long rest.